Palo Alto, CA

 What if we could restore the voices that history silenced?
 What if we could build spaces where ancient stories meet contemporary longing, where cultural memory becomes counter-history, where myths transform into doorways rather than monuments?

 Folklore and mythology across cultures hold the values that make us human—love, kindness, bravery, justice.
 They reveal what we share regardless of background, borders, or language.
-Though in the rush of the present those threads can slip from view.
+Yet in the rush of the present those threads can slip from view.
 By bringing back these stories in new versions—through a female, multicultural lens—we can see our commonalities and imagine a culture that honors what connects us.

 I write what I call literary legends—hybrid forms that resist easy labels.
 Part myth, part fairy tale, part realism, these interlinked stories explore transformation, feminine power, grief, and the healing possibilities of time.